openstack-archive/bansho/README.rst

     - Run tests with `npm test`
     - Lint your .js files with `grunt jslint`
-    - Make sure your directives are prefixed with `adg`
+    - Make sure your directives are prefixed with `bansho`
     - Make sure your controllers are suffixed with `Ctrl`
     - Resolve merge conflicts locally